top of page

 CAT

-Cats are quiet, clean, neat, calm and they often love to lie in someones lap.
+Cats are quiet, clean, neat, calm, and they often love to lie in someone's lap.
 Cats are playful and can be trained just as dogs to do tricks and several activities.
-They are easy to take to different environments and people that don't like dogs can very often enjoy the company of a cat.
+They are easy to take to different environments, and people who don't like dogs can often enjoy the company of a cat.

 FARM

-Farms are versitile and can offer a broad range og services to any age group.
-Tending to the animals and doing certian chores can give routine and a sense of purpose.
+Farms are versatile and can offer a broad range og services to any age group.
+Tending to the animals and doing certain chores can give routine and a sense of purpose.
 Collaborating with others on the farm gives social exposure.
-A variety of animals gives a more stimulating environmemt and more options.
+A variety of animals gives a more stimulating environment and more options.

 HORSE